List of The Marvelous Misadventures of Flapjack episodes: Season 2 (2009–10)

 Season two (also consisting of 20 episodes) began on July 30, 2009, with "Jar She Blows!/Behind the Curtain", and ended on June 28, 2010, with "A Day without Laughter".
 The Christmas special, "Low Tidings", aired on December 3, 2009.
 "Come Home Cap'n/Fastest Man Alive" and "Oh, You Animal!/The Return of Sally Syrup", were shown on Comcast On Demand several months before their actual air dates.
 This season has a total of 38 episode segments.

 Season 3 (2010)

-The third and final season of Flapjack began on July 5, 2010, with "Careful What You Fish For/Mayor May Not", and ended on August 31, 2010, with "Catch Me If You Candy/Fish Out of Water".
-Series creator Thurop Van Orman and his son Leif Van Orman guest-starred as live action K'nuckles and Flapjack in the series finale.
-This is the shortest season of the series, counting only 6 half-hour episodes.
+The third and final season of Flapjack began on July 5, 2010, with "Careful What You Fish For/Mayor May Not", Series creator Thurop Van Orman and his son Leif Van Orman guest-starred as live action K'nuckles and Flapjack in the series finale.
+This is the shortest season of the series, counting only 37 half-hour episodes.
 Each episode contains two 11-minute segments like the first season.

+Writer and storyboard artist Noel Belknap confirmed on LinkedIn that the season was storyboarded from August to December 2009.
+The series wrapped production the following year.